bbfrederick/rapidtide/docs/usage_rapidtide.rst

 native BOLD space to standard space, so you'll have to come up with that yourself either by fishing the transform out of the workdir, or redoing the alignment.
 That's a pretty strong argument for using the standard space.
 In addition, if you do the analysis in standard space, it makes it easier to use freesurfer parcellations and gray/white/csf segmentations that fmriprep provides for further tuning the rapidtide analysis.
+See the "Theory of Operation" section for more on this subject.

 **AFNI** - Here's a case where you have to take some care - as I mentioned above, rapidtide assumes "FSL-like" data by default.
 The most important difference between AFNI and FSL preprocessing is that AFNI removes the mean from the data